PhD Dissertation – Addendum

 My PhD thesis, a 5-year study of what makes movies successful (and, others: not), is now online (as a free PDF download)… HERE (!)

-See the trailers for all 40 movies here:
+And – see the Trailers for all 40 movies of the PhD study dataset, here:

 1 – Trailers of the Top 20 RoI Movies (lowest budget / biggest cinema audience)

 2 – Trailers of the Bottom 20 RoI Movies (highest budget / lowest cinema audience)

 The StoryAlity PhD Thesis: